flojoy-ai/docs/docs/nodes/INSTRUMENTS/LABJACK/LABJACKU3/examples/EX1/example.md

 The [`BAR`](https://github.com/flojoy-io/nodes/blob/main/VISUALIZERS/PLOTLY/BAR/BAR.py) node displays all temperature measurements on the same figure.

-The [`END`](https://github.com/flojoy-io/nodes/blob/main/LOGIC_GATES/TERMINATORS/END/END.py) node terminates the process.

 We want to update the results with the latest measurements.
-To do that, we add the [`LOOP`](https://github.com/flojoy-io/nodes/blob/main/LOGIC_GATES/LOOPS/LOOP/LOOP.py) and the [`GOTO`](https://github.com/flojoy-io/nodes/blob/main/LOGIC_GATES/LOOPS/GOTO/GOTO.py) nodes to create a loop around our [`LABJACKU3`](https://github.com/flojoy-io/nodes/blob/main/INSTRUMENTS/LABJACK/LABJACKU3/LABJACKU3.py) and [`BAR`](https://github.com/flojoy-io/nodes/blob/main/VISUALIZERS/PLOTLY/BAR/BAR.py) nodes.
+To do that, we add the [`LOOP`](https://github.com/flojoy-io/nodes/blob/main/LOGIC_GATES/LOOPS/LOOP/LOOP.py) node to create a loop around our [`LABJACKU3`](https://github.com/flojoy-io/nodes/blob/main/INSTRUMENTS/LABJACK/LABJACKU3/LABJACKU3.py) and [`BAR`](https://github.com/flojoy-io/nodes/blob/main/VISUALIZERS/PLOTLY/BAR/BAR.py) nodes.
 (Refer to the `LOOP` node documentation for more information).